dcaton/Hubitat/SunsaWands/README.md

 See https://www.sunsahomes.com/ for more information on this product.

-In order to use this driver, you need two things.
-First is an "api-key" which you can create in the Sunda Wands mobile app.
-Second is your user id.
-You won't find this in the current version of the app, so you'll have to email Sunsa for it.
+In order to use this driver, you need your user id and an api key.
+In the Sunda Wands mobile app, go to Account Settings, then API Settings.
+Make note of your user id and click on "Generate New API Key".

 After you have your userid and an api key, go to the Devices section in Hubitat and click on the "Add Virtual Device" button at the top right.